giuse-boccia/ingsw2022-AM17/deliveries/Communication protocol.md

 - if a game is already in progress, the server responds with an error and the connection is closed
 - if a game is present but not started the server adds him to the lobby and sends a broadcast message to everyone with the new players list
-- if no game is present, one is automatically created and the server asks for the number of players
+- if no game is present, the player can either create a new game or ask the server to load a previous save

 ### L.1 - Creating a new game